Did You Know?

-Art and science of devising, displaying, and granting armorial insignia and of tracing and recording genealogies.
-The use of heraldic symbols as a means of identification spread throughout the European nobility in the 13th century.
-The principal vehicle for displaying the heraldic devices is the shield; in the full armorial achievement, the shield is augmented by the helmet, crest, mantling, crown, wreath, motto, compartment (base), and supporters.
-Arms are hereditary; all male descendants of the first person to whom they were granted bear the arms.
-As insignia of honour, they are protected by law in the European monarchies, Ireland, Switzerland, South Africa, and Zimbabwe.
-See also coat of arms; ecclesiastical heraldry.
+The art and science of devising, displaying, and granting armorial insignia and of tracing and recording genealogies is called heraldry.
+The use of heraldic symbols, or “coats of arms,” as a means of identification spread through European nobility in the 13th century.
+The main way to display the heraldic devices is on a shield.
+The crest, a secondary device that emerged in the 14th century, was modeled onto the helm (helmet).
+Pictorial representations show the shield with the helm and crest above.
+“Arms” are protected by law in European monarchies and are hereditary; all male descendants of the first person to whom they were granted bear the arms.

 : the activity of creating or studying coats of arms and of tracing and recording family histories